• Home

 • About

-TDORR Miami's Mission
+TDORR Miami's Vision

 In 2013, a local cisgender “ally” delivered a speech at Miami’s TDORR written by a trans woman of color, failing to credit her, and owning her story as his own.
 When this was discovered, he failed to be accountable.
 Several local trans people vowed to never let that happen again.
 Since then, the Miami Transgender Day of Remembrance and Resilience (TDORR) grassroots planning committee has brought the community together to respectfully mourn and honor the lives of trans people lost, while also focusing on resiliency, and uplifting the lives of trans people living in our community.
 We center trans/non-binary performers and speakers, and the event itself is organized by an entirely trans/non-binary committee.
 Last year, over 200 people were in attendance for this event.

-Our 2022 Committee
+Our 2023 TDORR Committee

 logan meza (they/them)